headless-start/webscrap-youtube-channels/README.md

 # YouTube Channel Video Scraper

 ## 📌 Project Overview
 This Python script fetches video details from a YouTube channel using the **YouTube Data API**.
 It retrieves information such as video titles, URLs, view counts, upload dates, durations, and descriptions.
 The data is saved to a JSON file for further analysis or use.
-The sample ouput json file contains the output I got for my youtube channel with 3 videos.
+The sample ouput json file contains the output I got for my YouTube channel with 3 videos.

 ---